MonsisGit/MyRobot/README.md

 Succeeded to open the port!
 Succeeded to change the baudrate!
 ```
-Set movements speed of each individual joint, update interal joint speeds for later commands
+Set movements speed of each individual joint, update interal joint speeds for later commands.
 ```
 robot.set_speed([0.1,0.1,0.1,0.2],true);
 ```

-Set all motors to maximum torque
+Set all motors to maximum torque.
 ```
 robot.set_torque_limit([1,1,1,1]);
 ```

-Draw the current configuration of the robot
+Draw the current configuration of the robot.
+This get updated with every new movement command issued.
 ```
 robot.draw_robot();
 ```

-Move the robots joints
+Move the robots joints.
 ```
 robot.move_j(20,-90,0,50);
 ```
 Move using inverse kinematics.
-Input are cartesian x,y,z position of the End-Effector in meters.
+Input are cartesian x, y, z position of the end-effector in meters.
 The last input argument is the pitch angle, which refers to the angle in degrees between the end-effector and the horizontal.
 The second command lies outside the robots workspace, the Error *Configuration Impossible* gets thrown.
+The robot does not move.
 ```
-rob.move_c(0.05,0.12,0.25,0)
-rob.move_c(0.05,0.12,0.35,0)
+rob.move_c(0.05,0.12,0.25,0);
+rob.move_c(0.05,0.12,0.35,0);

 Error using MyRobot/inverse (line 512)
 Configuration Impossible

+Error in MyRobot/move_c (line 574)
+           j_a = self.inverse(x,y,z,deg2rad(pitch));
 ```

 Actuate the gripper.
-If the gripper is currently closed, it will open
+If the gripper is currently closed, it will open.
 ```
 robot.actuate_gripper();
-robot.close_gripper()
-robot.open_gripper()
+robot.close_gripper();
+robot.open_gripper();
 ```

-Get the robots current joint positions
+Get the robots current joint positions.
 ```
 current_joint_positions = robot.joint_pos
 ```